Invite wildlife into your garden

 Photo of a hedgehog

 Impact: Encouraging wildlife in your garden helps in pollination, pest control, and soil health.
 Gardens that support wildlife also act as carbon sinks, absorbing more CO2 from the atmosphere.
 Natural gardens also reduce the need for chemical pesticides and fertilisers, further reducing your carbon footprint.
+They also help absorb heavy rainfall, reducing local flooding, and help cool urban environments in hot weather.

-Costs and savings: While there might be some initial costs involved in buying plants or setting up bird feeders, the long-term benefits of a self-sustaining, wildlife-friendly garden can lead to savings in terms of reduced need for pesticides, fertilisers and mowing.
+Costs and savings: While there might be some initial costs involved in buying plants or setting up bird feeders, the long-term benefits of a self-sustaining, wildlife-friendly garden can lead to savings in terms of reduced need for pesticides, fertilisers, and mowing.

 Time each month: Depending on the changes you implement, you might spend an extra 1-2 hours a month maintaining a wildlife-friendly garden.